For Cable Video, High-Speed Internet, Phone, and Home Security Services

 In addition, Section 222 of the Communications Act of 1934, as amended, (the “Communications Act”) provides additional privacy protections for certain information related to our phone and Internet services:

 - information about the quantity, technical configuration, type, destination, location, and amount of your use of the phone and Internet services; and

 - information contained on your bill concerning the type of phone and Internet services and features you receive.

 That information is known as customer proprietary network information or CPNI for short.
 This notice, which includes our CPNI Policy, describes what CPNI information we obtain, how we protect it, and how it may be used.
 If you are a customer of our phone and Internet services, you have the right, and Comcast has a duty, under the Communications Act and applicable state law, to protect the confidentiality of CPNI.
 In addition, the FCC’s rules provide additional privacy protections specific to our phone services that we describe in this notice.

 Back to Top

 Special Note: Our CPNI Policy applies to the voice and Internet communications-related services provided by the applicable Comcast operating company that delivers those services to our customers.

-In this notice, the terms “Comcast,” “we,” “us,” or “our” refer to the operating company subsidiary or subsidiaries of Comcast Corporation that (i) owns and/or operates the cable television system in your area pursuant to a cable television franchise with the local franchising authority, or (ii) is the operating company that delivers voice services in your area.
+In this notice, the terms “Comcast,” “we,” “us,” or “our” refer to the operating company, subsidiaries or affiliates of Comcast Cable Communications, LLC that (i) owns and/or operates the cable television system in your area pursuant to a cable television franchise with the local franchising authority, or (ii) is the operating company that delivers voice services in your area.
 The term “you” refers to you as a subscriber to one or more of our cable service and other services.

 What kind of information does this notice apply to?